-Operating an electronics peripheral or accessory requires a significant amount of electricity.
-Manufacturers should design electronics peripherals and accessories to be energy-efficient in power charging and operation and have power management features where appropriate.
+Manufacturers should design electronic products to be energy-efficient in power charging and operation and have power management features where appropriate.
+This is important because there is a significant amount of electricity used to operate electronics.

 Workers and Communities

 Conflict Minerals